anewton1998/redacted_examples/README.md

 example-9.net (example-8_net.json)
 ----------------------------------

-This example is a domain with only a registrant entity.
+This example is a domain with only a registrar entity.
 It has the following redaction:
-1. email of the registrant by replacementValue
+1. email of the registrar by replacementValue

 example-10.net (example-10_net.json)
 ------------------------------------